tom-howard/ros2/docs/course/part2.md

     ```
     ***

-    *Topic Monitor* should launch with a list of active topics which matches the topic list from the `ros2 topic list` command that you ran earlier.
+    *Topic Monitor* should launch with a list of active topics matching the topic list from the `ros2 topic list` command that you ran earlier.

 1. Check the box next to `/odom` and click the arrow next to it to expand the topic and reveal four *base fields*.